Video game crash of 1983: Immediate effects

 Lack of confidence in the video game sector caused many retailers to stop selling video game consoles or reduced their stock significantly, reserving floor or shelf space for other products.
 Retailers established to exclusively sell video games folded, which impacted sales of personal computer games.

+Chuck E. Cheese’s Pizza Time Theater filed for Chapter 11 bankruptcy in 1984 partially due to the crash.
+The company was eventually bought by competitor ShowBiz Pizza Place, and the two companies merged in 1986 as Showbiz Pizza Time Inc., later known as CEC Entertainment.

 The full effects of the industry crash were not felt until 1985.
 Despite Atari's claim of 1 million in worldwide sales of its 2600 game system that year, recovery was slow.
 The sales of home video games had dropped from $3.2 billion in 1982 to $100 million in 1985.
 Analysts doubted the long-term viability of the video game industry, and, according to Electronic Arts' Trip Hawkins, it had been very difficult to convince retailers to carry video games due to the stigma carried by the fall of Atari until 1985.

 In late 1985, the Nintendo Entertainment System saw a limited release in North America, with a nationwide release the following year.
 Following 1986, the industry began recovering, and by 1988, annual sales in the industry exceeded $2.3 billion, with 70% of the market dominated by Nintendo.
 In 1986, Nintendo president Hiroshi Yamauchi noted that "Atari collapsed because they gave too much freedom to third-party developers and the market was swamped with rubbish games".
 In response, Nintendo limited the number of titles that third-party developers could release for their system each year, and promoted its "Seal of Quality", which it allowed to be used on games and peripherals by publishers that met Nintendo's quality standards.